Spinal Cord Injury Attorneys

 These are just some examples of the methods used by the law firm of SKWC to successfully litigate devastating cases of spinal cord injuries.
 It is also important to know that these cases typically take many months to years to resolve.
 So, it’s good to know that the lawyers at SKWC will be with you throughout this long and difficult process of medical and legal recovery.

-A $3.225 million result in March 2009 for a small single engine plane crash caused by failure to maintain a carburetor resulting in spinal cord injuries.
+A $3.225 million result in Washington State for a small single engine plane crash caused by failure to maintain a carburetor resulting in spinal cord injuries.

 Pattison v.
 City of Chelan - M.R.
 Pattison dove into Lake Chelan in a city park and hit his head on submerged rocks.
 No warnings of the danger were posted. $4.5 million in March 2008 for a spinal cord injury that resulted in the client being left a quadriplegic.